ML4BM-Lab/GraphEmb/DDR/README.md

 #    #SPECTRUM ^^ RchemCPP --> WORKING ON IT (sd2gramSpectrum) ✓✓

 #    #TANIMOTO ^^ RchemCPP --> WORKING ON IT (sd2gramSpectrum) ✓✓
+*/

+Side Effect
 #    #SIDER ^^ Presence or abscence 1 or 0, not found -> 0 (Weighted cosine correlation coefficient) ✓✓/2 (IN MARGARET)

+Drug Properties
 #    #SIMCOMP ^^ (Yamanishi et al) --> ✓ (IN MARGARET)

+SMILES ARE NOT USED EXPLICITLY

 ## PROTEINS <--#